A local quantized marker for topological magnons from circular dichroism

-with $N_l=\sum_iz_i$ the total number of links, where $z_i$ denotes the number of nearest neighbors of site $i$, i.e., $z_i = 3$ in the bulk, and $z_i\le 3$ on the edges.
-This Hamiltonian~\eqref{eq:LSW_H} describes a bosonic analog of the Haldane model~\cite{haldane1988model}, with a staggered $\pi/2$ phase and a topological band-gap of size $6\sqrt{3}DS$, whose spectrum is represented in Fig.~\ref{fig:DMI}(b).
+where $\hat a_i^\dagger$($\hat a_i$) creates (anihilates) a magnon at site $i$, with $N_l=\sum_iz_i$ the total number of links, and $z_i$ the number of nearest neighbors of site $i$, i.e., $z_i = 3$ in the bulk, and $z_i\le 3$ on the edges.
+This Hamiltonian~\eqref{eq:LSW_H} describes a bosonic analog of the two-band Haldane model~\cite{haldane1988model}, with a staggered $\pi/2$ phase and a topological band-gap of size $6\sqrt{3}DS$, whose spectrum is represented in Fig.~\ref{fig:DMI}(b); see~\cite{SuppMat} for an application to a three-band model.

 \textit{A practical Chern marker for topological magnons ---} Topological magnon properties can be captured at the single-magnon level.
 As an initial state, we thus consider a single-magnon state that uniformly occupies the lowest band of the spectrum and that is localized on a single site of the lattice.
-Theoretically, such an initial state $\left|\downarrow_i\right\rangle$ can be computed as the projection onto the lowest band of the single-magnon excitation $\left|i\right\rangle=\hat{a}^\dagger_i\left|0\right\rangle$, with $\left|0\right\rangle$ the vacuum state defined by $\hat{a}_i\left|0\right\rangle=0$ for all site $i$:
+Theoretically, such an initial state $\left|\downarrow_i\right\rangle$ can be computed as the projection onto the lowest band of the single-magnon excitation $\left|i\right\rangle=\hat{a}^\dagger_i\left|0\right\rangle$, with $\left|0\right\rangle$ the vacuum state defined by $\hat{a}_i\left|0\right\rangle=0$ for all sites $i$:

-where $\sum_{g\in LB}$ denotes a sum over all the eigenstates $|g\rangle$ belonging to the lowest energy band [Fig.~\ref{fig:bosonized_results}.(a)].\\ We will now analyze the response of this localized state to a global circular drive.
+where $\sum_{g\in LB}$ denotes a sum over all the eigenstates $|g\rangle$ belonging to the lowest energy band [Fig.~\ref{fig:bosonized_results}(a)].\\ We now analyze the response of this localized state to a global circular drive.
 We introduce this chiral perturbation in the form of a time-periodic potential

 where $\hat{x}/\hat{y}$ denote the position operators defined as $\hat{x}\!=\!\sum_jx_j\hat{a}^\dagger_j\hat{a}_j$, with $x_i$ the x coordinate of the site $i$; $\omega$ is the drive frequency, $\epsilon$ is the amplitude, and $\pm$ denotes the two drive orientations.
-Assuming a chiral drive of small amplitude, we evaluate the excited fraction in the higher band at first order in time-dependent perturbation theory, and we obtain

-where $\hbar\omega_{eg}\!=\!E_e-E_g$, and $|e\rangle$ denotes states belonging to the higher-energy band [Fig.~\ref{fig:bosonized_results}.(a)].
-The inset of Fig.~\ref{fig:bosonized_results}(b) represents two illustrative time evolutions for $\epsilon=2.10^{-4}J/a$ and $\hbar\omega=3J$.
-The circular dichroic signal is then obtained by comparing the long-time chiral excitation rates:
+Assuming a chiral drive of small amplitude, we evaluate $N_i^\pm(\omega,t)$ the excited fraction in the higher band; see the inset of Fig.~\ref{fig:bosonized_results}(b) for illustrative time evolutions.
+The circular dichroic signal is then obtained by comparing the long-time chiral excitation rates,